Avoiding Haag's theorem with parameterized quantum field theory: Axiomatic Quantum Field Theory

+\item Any free field satisfies \eqn{eqn:A0b}.
+In addition, conversely, if the two-point expectation value for a field satisfies \eqn{eqn:A0b}, then the field is a free field.

-Any two position vectors $(t,x)$ and $(\tz,\xz)$ can be brought into the equal time plane $t = \tz$ by a Lorentz transformation, if their separation is spacelike.
-Along with the given covariance of $\oppsi_{2}(x)$, this means that \eqn{eqn:A8} can be extended to any two spacelike positions and then, by analytic continuation, to any two positions:
+\item (Haag's Theorem) Let $\oppsi_{1}$ be a free field, so that it satisfies \eqn{eqn:A0b}, and let $\oppsi_{2}$ be a field unitarily related to $\oppsi_{1}$ at time $t$, as above.
+Then $\oppsi_{2}$ will also satisfy \eqn{eqn:A0b} if $x$ and $\xz$ are both at time $t$.
+However, the Lorentz-covariance of $\oppsi_{2}$ allows the satisfaction of \eqn{eqn:A0b} to be extended to any two spacelike positions and then, by analytic continuation, to any two positions.
+Therefore, $\oppsi_{2}$ is also a free field. \end{enumerate}